MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-azure-sdk/list-resource-operation-history.md

 # Use Azure Monitor SDK to list recent resource operations

 Use the Azure Monitor SDK to list the most recent resource operations in your subscription.
 Operations can be filtered by a date range (within the last 10 days), and a resource group.
+Examples of operations can include resource creation, stopping or starting a resource such as web app or virtual machine, and retrieving a connection string.

 ## Set up your development environment